top of page

 4. late seventies.
 Duck Records, new insert retitled LIVE ON STAGE IN JAPAN, from the stampers PE-JAPAN-I / PE-JAPAN-II.
 The insert was copied from the Great Live Concert copy (here below).

 INTEREST.
-The original release has limited interest (**), the scarce reissue by Mushroom Rec. is valuable for collectors of records in colored vinyl (***).
+The original release has a limited interest (**), the scarce reissue by Mushroom Rec. is valuable for collectors of records on colored vinyl (***).
 The Duck Record release has only interest for completists. *

 THE GREAT LIVE CONCERT COPY